myothiha/obsidian/UniTQA/Ideas for Improvement.md

 ## Use a metadata table lookup to reduce the input prompt size? (instead of all metadata for all column.)
 May be we can only add related column.

+## Metadata Tuning

+- Create dataset like [[@TableGPT2024]], but not table content but metadata. completion will also be a programming code.
+- Therefore, instruction | metadata | completion.